maana-io/q-assistant-client/docs/enums/nodetype.md

 # Enumeration: NodeType

 The different types of nodes that can be created or show up on the graphs.
+NodeType num - the different types of nodes used on the graphs.

 Knowledge Graphs only use ENTITY nodes.